-The following table summarizes, by major security type, our available-for-sale securities and liabilities as of December 31, 2013 that were measured at fair value on a recurring basis and were categorized using the fair value hierarchy (in thousands):
+The following table summarizes, by major security type, our available-for-sale securities and liabilities as of September 30, 2014 and December 31, 2013 that were measured at fair value on a recurring basis and were categorized using the fair value hierarchy (in thousands):

-June 3 80, 2014 Decembe er 31, 2013
+September 30, 2014 Decembe er 31, 2013

-Significant Other Observable Total Inputs Estimated (Level 2) Fair Value Significant Other Observable Inputs (Level 2) Total Estimated Fair Value
+Significant Other Observable Inputs (Level 2) Total Estimated Fair Value Estimated Significant Other Observable Inputs (Level 2) Total Estimated Fair Value

 Assets:

 Available-for-sale securities

-Time deposits \$ - \$ - \$ 140,514 \$ 140,514
+Time deposits \$ 412,000 \$ 412,000 \$ 140,514 \$ 140,514

-Liabilities:
+Liabilities: -

-Contingent consideration \$ \$ 50,000 \$ 50,000
+Contingent consideration \$ \$ \$ 50,000 \$ 50,000

-As of December 31, 2013, our available-for-sale securities included time deposits which were measured at fair value using Level 2 inputs and their carrying values were approximately equal to their fair values.
+As of September 30, 2014 and December 31, 2013, our available-for-sale securities included time deposits which were measured at fair value using Level 2 inputs and their carrying values were approximately equal to their fair values.
 There were no transfers between the different levels of the fair value hierarchy in 2014 or in 2013.

-As of June 30, 2014, the estimated fair value of the \$899.9 million principal amount of our term loans was \$901.0 million and the carrying amount was \$894.3 million.
-The fair value was determined using quotes from the administrative agent of our credit facility that are based on the bid/ask prices of our new term loans (Level 2).
+As of September 30, 2014, the estimated fair value of the \$897.6 million principal amount of our term loans was \$889.8 million and the carrying amount was \$892.4 million.
+The fair value was determined using quotes from the administrative agent of our credit facility that are based on the bid/ask prices of our term loans (Level 2).
 For additional information related to our term loans, see Note 7.
-The fair value of the borrowings under the revolving credit facility and other borrowings approximates book value based on the borrowing rates currently available for variable rate loans (Level 2).
+As of September 30, 2014, the estimated fair value of our exchangeable senior notes was \$639.7 million.
+The fair value of the exchangeable senior notes was estimated using quoted market prices obtained from brokers (Level 2).
+The fair value of other borrowings approximates book value based on the borrowing rates currently available for variable rate loans (Level 2).